lsphillips/wait-for-the-element/README.md

 ### Compatibility

-This utility uses mutation observers to improve performance, which are subject to [browser support](https://caniuse.com/#feat=mutationobserver).
+This project uses mutation observers to improve performance, which are subject to [browser support](https://caniuse.com/#feat=mutationobserver).

 ## Getting started